Worried About a Stock Market Crash? Prepare for the Bear Without Fear

-Last week, Scott Trench made a compelling case for why investors shouldn’t cringe on the sidelines simply because housing prices seem high.
-His logic holds true: Even when stocks or real estate is priced high by historical standards, it could continue rising for years to come.
+In the past, Scott Trench made a compelling case for why investors shouldn’t cringe on the sidelines simply because housing prices seem high.
+His logic holds true.
+Even when stocks or real estate is priced high by historical standards, it could continue rising for years to come.
 And when the next crash comes, who’s to say that the bottom will be lower than today’s prices?

 With that being said, market crashes can be a great time to buy.
 When everyone else pulls out, consider starting an expansion cycle.

 But expansion and consolidation cycles are more about the rhythms of your personal finances and what’s happening in your life than they are about market conditions.
 When you start feeling overextended, it’s a good time to pull back and consolidate.